Y-R-A-V-R-5/DownScaleXR/README.md

 The study uses intentionally simple CNNs to prevent representation capacity from masking architectural behavior.

-This is not a model performance exercise.
+This is **not a model performance exercise**.
-This is a mechanistic investigation of inductive bias under real deployment constraints.
+This is a **mechanistic investigation of inductive bias under real deployment constraints**.

 ---

 ## Motivation